| 1.

 |

-SECURE RIVER FOOTWEAR: such as TENNIS SHOES, Aqua-shoes, water shoes or other footwear
+SECURE AND PROTECTIVE RIVER FOOTWEAR: such as TENNIS SHOES, Aqua-shoes, water shoes or other footwear

-that can be tied or strapped to your feet and will not slip off are
+that can be tied or strapped securely to your feet and will not slip off are

-needed to protect your feet against cuts, scrapes and bruises while
+needed to protect your feet against sharp objects, and prevent cuts, scrapes and bruises while

 walking to and from entry/exit points.
 Shoes also protect your bare